troyyxk/image_recognition_application/back_end/back_end/README.md

     ```bash
     $ python manage.py runserver 0.0.0.0:8000
     ```
+5. Run worker and specify the router on a distributed machine.
+    ```bash
+    $ celery -A back_end worker -Q recognize_image

 Now you can access the website at [http://127.0.0.1:8000](http://127.0.0.1:8000).
 You should see a 404 Not Found message.